Hwasong-11D

-The Hwasong-11D (Note: Also known as Hwasong-11Ra, Hwasong-11La, Hwasongpho-11Ra, Hwasongpho-11D and KN-35 (reported external designation).) is a North Korean single-stage, solid-fueled tactical ballistic missile.
-First unveiled in April 2022 with a flight test, Hwasong-11D is a smaller version of Hwasong-11A (KN-23), with a smaller size and a shorter range.
-Hwasong-11D is reported to be entered mass production.
+The Hwasong-11D (Note: For other names, see § Naming.) is a North Korean single-stage, solid-fueled tactical ballistic missile.
+It was first observed in April 2022 during a flight test.
+A smaller variant of Hwasong-11A, it has a smaller size and a shorter range compared to its baseline version, suggesting it may be optimized for tactical missions.
+Hwasong-11D is known to have entered mass production and deliveries to North Korean army.

 Description

 Missile

-Hwasong-11D is the smaller variant of Hwasong-11A, with a shorter range and smaller size.
-It has the same general structure as its baseline version and Hwasong-11B.
-It is also claimed to be the ground-based version of a submarine-launched ballistic missile first tested on 19 October 2021, later identified as Hwasong-11S.
-Its range, which is estimated to be 100-300 km, led Hwasong-11D to be classified as a close-range ballistic missile (CRBM).
-It is smaller than the operational range of Hwasong-11A and similar to the Hwasong-11 (KN-02).
+Hwasong-11D is the smaller variant of Hwasong-11A, designed to be capable of striking shorter range targets and cost-effective.
+It is estimated to be 5.5 m long, 0.76 m wide and has a launch mass of nearly 3000 kg.
+While Hwasong-11D is claimed to be the smallest short-range ballistic missile of North Korea, its range, which is estimated to be about 235 km, led the missile to be classified as a close-range ballistic missile (CRBM).
+Hwasong-11D may also have an advanced variant, which has a range of 300 km.
+According to United Nations Security Council member nations, the Hwasong-11D also has an underwater-based version, a submarine-launched ballistic missile first tested on 19 October 2021, later known as Hwasong-11S.
+Along with Hwasong-11B, it appears to be based on United States's ATACMS, with the North Korean missile having newer technology, longer range and more accuracy.

 It is assessed that Hwasong-11D could be a counterpart to the South Korean's KTSSM, especially the role.
-The launches were accompanied with a statement, associating them with the development of tactical nuclear weapons.
+The launches were accompanied with a statement, associating them with the development of tactical nuclear weapons, as well as the improvement of frontline long-range artillery units's firepower.
 Hwasong-11D follows a near-ballistic trajectory, with approximately 50 km apogee.
 This low apogee, combined with its short flight time and terminal maneuverability, makes it difficult for traditional missile defense systems to detect and intercept.
-Moreover, the missile’s improved accuracy reduces the number of missiles required to attack the target.
-Also, Hwasong-11D can have better survivability against missile defenses if the missile is equipped with smaller and lighter tactical nuclear warheads and retaining the Hwasong-11A's maneuverability, thus allowing it to threaten shorter range targets.
+Moreover, the missile's improved accuracy reduces the number of missiles required to attack the target.
+Also, Hwasong-11D can have better survivability against missile defenses if the missile is equipped with smaller and lighter tactical nuclear warheads while retaining the Hwasong-11A's maneuverability, thus allowing it to threaten shorter range targets.

-As a missile that was developed to "enhance the effectiveness of tactical nuclear operation", Hwasong-11D is claimed to be capable of carrying a 250-500 kg payload.
-The payload can be a conventional, high-explosive or chemical warhead.
-The missile can also be armed with the Hwasan-31 tactical nuclear warhead.
+Hwasong-11D is claimed to be capable of carrying a 500-700 kg payload, likely conventional, fragmentation, submunition, or chemical.
+It can also be armed with the Hwasan-31 tactical nuclear warhead.